Consensus Protocol

 # PoS*

 pBFT algorithms on their own are not secure in a permissionless setting.
 Instead, these algorithms need to be paired with some form of Sybil resistance.
 For block chains like Bitcoin and Ethereum, PoW is used as the Sybil resistance mechanism.
 However, PoW is very energy inefficient, and requires nodes to use expensive mining equipment.
-TOP Network Chain instead uses Proof-of-Stake (PoS) to prevent Sybil attacks.
+TOP AI Network Chain instead uses Proof-of-Stake (PoS) to prevent Sybil attacks.
 PoS dictates that nodes must deposit stake in the form of the native block chain token in order to join the network.
 This makes it expensive for malicious entities to gain control of enough nodes to launch attacks.

 In most forms of PoS, the only factor determining a node’s eligibility to join the network is a minimum deposit of the block chain’s native token.
 TOP expands this concept into what we call Comprehensive Stake—which is represented by the the * in hpPBFT-PoS*.
 Comprehensive stake takes into account multiple factors to determine how likely a node is to participate in consensus.
 These are: